zsxkib/cog-mmaudio/docs/TRAINING.md

 - `latent_dir` -- where intermediate latent outputs are saved.
 It is safe to delete this directory afterwards.
 - `output_dir` -- where TensorDict and the metadata file are saved.

-**Reference tsv files (with overlaps removed as mentioned in the paper) can be found [here](https://github.com/hkchengrex/MMAudio/releases/tag/v0.1).**
-Note that these reference tsv files are the **outputs** of `extract_audio_training_latents.py`, which means the `id` column might contain duplicate entries (one per clip).
-You can still use it as the `captions_tsv` input though -- the script will handle duplicates gracefully.
-Among these reference tsv files, `audioset_sl.tsv`, `bbcsound.tsv`, and `freesound.tsv` are subsets that are parts of WavCaps.
-These subsets might be smaller than the original datasets.
-The Clotho data contains both the development set and the validation set.

 Outputs produced in `output_dir`:

 1. A directory named `{basename(output_dir)}` (i.e., in the TensorDict format), containing